3mmasun/Delivericious/README.md

 - diff vs springboot, repository in DDD is a concept, not just save 1 table but all related entities too

 Domain Service
+- should be stateless
-- orchestrate funtionality across numerous aggregates
+- orchestrate functionality across numerous aggregates
--
+- only operation without a natural place can be in service
+- if operation need to be tracked with ID, then it's an entity not a service